 affiliated projects > public day

-The Public Day Presentations, Reception and Exhibition will be free and open to the public.
+The 2015 Public Day Exhibition and Reception will be free and open to the public.

 At UVA we have hundreds of projects, thousands of students, and cutting edge facilities.
 With ideas ranging from global immersive experience to ground-breaking scholarship, UVA students have produced work with global impact.
 Schools and universities around the world are starting programs similar to this UVa tradition.
 The idea of Public Day is to highlight these student achievements that have already impacted thousands of lives.